IQSS/dataverse-docker/README.md

 ## DataverseEU Docker module
 Dataverse Docker module was developed by [DANS](http://dans.knaw.nl) (Data Archiving and Networked Services) to run Dataverse data repository on Kubernetes and other Cloud services supporting Docker.
-Current available version of [Dataverse](https://github.com/IQSS/dataverse) is 4.19.
+Current available version of [Dataverse](https://github.com/IQSS/dataverse) is 5.0.

-Special thanks to [@craig-willis](https://github.com/craig-willis) as development of this module wasn't possible without his ideas and contribution.

 ### Dataverse web interface localization
 The localization of Dataverse was done in CESSDA DataverseEU and others projects.
 It's maintained by [Global Dataverse Community Consortium](https://github.com/GlobalDataverseCommunityConsortium/dataverse-language-packs) and available for the following languages: